Ibn-e-Hawwa: Production

 The project was first announced by Saleem through his Instagram account.

 The series is written by Saji Gul who previously write for O Rangreza and directed by Syed Ahmed Kamran who previously directed crime thriller Phaans.

 In conversation with Dawn Images, Gul said that the drama's theme tackles the issue of misogyny.
 "It will be about how the mind of a man is moulded within a patriarchal system, how he is taught that a woman is inherently evil, how the man starts seeing all relationships in a negative light and as a burden, how he sees a woman as a deceiver," he said.

 Speaking about the series' title he said, "Normally the terms Ibn-e-Adam (son of Adam) or Bint e Hawwa (daughter of Eve) are used.
 However, [we tend to forget] the son of Adam is also the son of Eve, he doesn't just descend from Adam alone."

 The initial teasers were released on 21 January 2022.

 Soundtrack

 Reception

-While reviewing initial episodes, a reviewer from The News praised the storyline of the series and lauded the Saleem's performance as Aaliya and called it, "a breath of fresh air".
+While reviewing initial episodes, a reviewer from The News International praised the storyline of the series and lauded the Saleem's performance as Aaliya and called it, "a breath of fresh air".

 The serial started with a TRP of 7.8.